Selective decay in fluids with advected quantities: MHD and Hall MHD: Introduction

 The theory we develop here uses the Lie-Poisson Hamiltonian framework for ideal fluids to treat either Casimir decay at fixed energy, or energy decay at fixed Casimirs.
 That is, the same theory is used here to treat selective decay of either quantity, so that the choice of which mechanism to investigate can be made, motivated for example by the effects seen in large-scale numerical simulations of the fully dissipative equations.
-The switch from decay of the chosen Casimir $C$ at fixed Hamiltonian $h$ to decay of the Hamiltonian $h$ at fixed Casimir $C$ is accomplished by a simple exchange $C\leftrightarrow h$ in one of the key formulas, e.g., in equation \eqref{LP_form}.
+The switch from decay of the chosen Casimir $C$ at fixed Hamiltonian $h$ to decay of the Hamiltonian $h$ at fixed Casimir $C$ is accomplished by a simple exchange $C\leftrightarrow h$ in one of the key formulas, e.g., in equation \eqref{LP_form}. { In fact, either type of selective decay leads to the same equilibrium conditions.}

 \paragraph{Selective decay of Casimirs.}